War of Faith

 War of Faith (追风者 (Zhuī Fēng Zhě)) is a 2024 Chinese spy war revolutionary theme drama directed by Yao Xiaofeng starring Wang Yibo, Li Qin, and Wang Yang.
 War of Faith is iQiyi's first drama to reach over 10,000 hits in 2024 and it is one of the most influential spy dramas in recent years.
-This drama does not focus too much on spy warfare, but more on the establishment of the protagonist's faith.
-It tells the story of Wei Ruolai (played by Wang Yibo), a patriotic young man in the 1930s who witnessed the darkness of society, gradually found his life direction, and finally joined the historical torrent of the new revolution led by the Chinese Communist Party.
+The story doesn't focus too much on spycraft, but more on the establishment of the protagonist's embrace of communism.
+It tells the story of Wei Ruolai (played by Wang Yibo), a patriotic young man in the 1930s who gradually found his life direction, and finally joined the revolution led by the Chinese Communist Party.

 Synopsis

-Set in 1930s Shanghai, the series tells the story of Wei Ruolai, a math genius from a small poor village, who became an ordinary employee of the Kuomintang Central Bank.
+Set in 1930s Shanghai, the series tells the story of Wei Ruolai, a math genius from a poor village, who became an ordinary employee of the Kuomintang Central Bank.
 He gradually gained the appreciation of senior adviser Shen Tunan (played by Wang Yang) for his outstanding workability and was accepted as a disciple.
 In the process, Wei Ruolai saw a lot of corruption and darkness in the Kuomintang's financial field and got pulled into the conflict between the Kuomintang and the Chinese Communist Party (CCP).
 Guided by Shen Tunan's sister, Shen Jinzhen (played by Li Qin), who has been working as an underground member of the CCP, different choices made Wei Ruolai and Shen Tunan eventually part ways.
 After Wei Ruolai's action to seek justice for the common people and Shen Jinzhen's identity became compromised, both of them escaped from Shanghai to Jiangxi.
 Under the CCP's leadership, Wei Ruolai participated in the smokeless war to smash the Kuomintang's economic blockade of the Central Soviet Area, and gradually grew into a red financier who was responsible for the party's economic front.